Seven for the Dwarf-lords in their halls of stone,

 All three volumes were revised in 1965, partly because the book had been pirated by an American publisher.

-Though it (re-)popularised the trilogy format for fiction, it was written as one book and originally just divided into three for postwar budgeting reasons.
+Though it (re-)popularised the trilogy format for fiction, it was written as one book and originally just divided into three for economic reasons.
 It has also been published in seven-volume editions, as each of the three original volumes includes two Books and the third also has several Appendices.

 - The Return of the King (animated) — The Rankin/Bass Productions animated adaptation of the third part, a sequel to their own adaptation of The Hobbit.

 - The Lord of the Rings (film series) — The Peter Jackson live-action adaptation as a film trilogy.
-The most modern (and, by now, easily the most well-known) version.
-Later followed by his adaptation of The Hobbit, which was expanded into another trilogy.
+The most modern (and, by now, easily the most well-known) versions released in 2001, 2002 and 2003 respectively.
+Followed in 2012-2014 by The Hobbit trilogy, his adaptation of The Hobbit.
+An anime film The War of the Rohirrim was announced in 2021, with plans for additional film projects confirmed for 2023.

 Please note that this is the page for tropes used in the book.
 See above for the links to pages for the movies.
 (And Tolkien's Legendarium for the Middle-earth verse in general.)